lazyfrosch/docker-registry-cleanup/README.md

 BACKUP YOUR DATA before trying it out!
 You have been warned!

-* This example should NOT remove repositories and existing tags
+* This method should NOT remove repositories and existing tags
-* This example should NOT remove data you can access from the Frontend API (docker pull and REST API)
+* This method should NOT remove data you can access from the frontend API (docker pull and REST API)

 ## How to use / test this tool

-This repository contains an example to be run on a local Docker test setup.
+Here is a quick guide how to use this method.

 **1. Build the registry container with cleanup extensions**